Compensation After a Fire Truck Crash in Ada, OK

 Fire Department Records

-Fire department incident records reveal the response context.
+Fire department incident records establish key facts.

 - The nature of the emergency being responded to

-- Response time and timing information
+- Response time documentation

 - Whether emergency equipment was activated